emmanuelq2/Principles-of-Machine-Learning/Regression/README.md

 This folder contains introductory video lectures and slides to familiarize students with the basic concepts of regression

+## Slides

+**Regression** contains an overview of regression theory.

+**Buliding Regression Models** contains a short practical introduction to building and evaluating regression models.

 ## Labs

 **Lab 2 - Regression Models**